 Background Ground Water Quality

-Ground water beneath the permitted facilites has total dissolved solids (TDS) content greater than 10,000 mg/l, which is Class IV according to Utah Admin.
+Ground water beneath the permitted facilities has total dissolved solids (TDS) content greater than 10,000 mg/l, which is Class IV according to Utah Admin.
 Code R317-6-3.7.
 There are also areas classified as Class IC ground water, which is ecologically important groundwater and protected as a source for potentially affected wildlife habitat.
 Ground water sampled across the site in 2017 ranged from 17,000 to 190,000 mg/l, with higher TDS concentrations generally occurring in the Lower Aquifer zone.

 Release History